-The 4,231-acre∓ Three Meadows Ranch outside Carbondale CO, with its pristine, rolling meadows, lakes, and forests, is a scenic, recreational retreat property that has been been painstakingly assembled over many years by the current owner, resulting in one of the largest private holdings in the Roaring Fork Valley and by far the largest current offering on the market anywhere near Aspen.
+The 4,231-acre∓ Three Meadows Ranch outside Carbondale CO, with its pristine, rolling meadows, lakes, and forests, is a scenic, recreational retreat property that has been painstakingly assembled over many years by the current owner, resulting in one of the largest private holdings in the Roaring Fork Valley and by far the largest current offering on the market anywhere near Aspen.
 Sitting high above the valley floor, unobstructed views from this very private property range from dramatic fourteeners like Capitol Peak, to the dominant Mt.
 Sopris, to the numerous other snow-capped peaks of the Elk Range.
 Completely self-sustaining with off-the-grid power, a residential compound comprised of inviting cabins, bunkhouses, a barn with bunk loft and media room, caretaker quarters, an observatory, and bountiful wildlife, all come together in an exceedingly quiet and natural setting that will have an owner and guests harkening back to a simpler, tranquil time, while close proximity to some of Colorado’s most delightful mountain towns and high-speed connectivity on-property allow one to still be “plugged in” to the contemporary Rocky Mountain lifestyle.

-Improvements generally consist of a tasteful, not overly-improved residential compound for a family and guests, with a main house, two bunkhouses, a guest cabin, and a barn with game room and media room, all on the upper ranch.
+Improvements generally consist of a humble, not overly-improved residential compound for a family and guests, with a main house, two bunkhouses, a guest cabin, and a barn with game room and media room, all on the upper ranch.
 There’s also a caretaker’s house, shop, and various outbuildings on the lower ranch.
 This property can be a totally turn-key purchase, as nearly all of the furniture and equipment can be included.

 Overview of improvements: